Crytochain/Crypto/Chain3.md

     chain3.fromSha(number, unit)

-Converts a number of sha into the following moac units:
+Converts a number of sha into the following LBR units:

 - `ksha`/`femtomc`
 - `msha`/`picomc`